ebastler/zmk-designguide/readme.md

 J1 is a basic USB Type C 2.0 connector, as used in most modern custom keyboards.
 I recommend using either HRO Type-C-31-M-12 (regular top-mount) or HRO Type-C-31-M-14 (mid-mount) as they are proven, reliable and easy to source.

 R1 and R2 identify the board as a client for Type C hosts (like smartphones or notebooks connected with a C to C cable).
-The ferrite beads L1 and L2, together with the input caps of the board, forms a low-pass filter to eliminate incoming HF noise, induced over badly shielded cables or by GPU/CPU voltage regulators in the PC.
+The ferrite beads L1 and L2, together with the input caps of the board, form a low-pass filter to eliminate incoming HF noise, induced over badly shielded cables or by GPU/CPU voltage regulators in the PC.

 An electrostatic discharge applied to keyboard ground, however, must be able to pass to host GND (and therefore, Earth), but would be blocked by the low-pass as well.
 For this a suppressor diode is placed in parallel, which allows for high voltage discharges to flow freely.

-R3 and C1 terminate Shield to Ground of the USB connector - having a low-impedance connection here would create a large ground loop over the whole cable (since on the host they are connected as well), while the capacitor still allows for RF to be shorted to shield.
-This is a common way of connecting the USB shield, and to be honest I only copied it from others without too much reasoning.
-It works.
-Unless you are ready to enter a rabbit hole, avoid googling how to properly handle USB shield.
-There seem to be as many opinions as there are electrical engineers on the net.
+Since the [USB-C specifications](https://www.usb.org/document-library/usb-type-cr-cable-and-connector-specification-release-23) (Table 3-10) state that all cables must internally short shield to connector ground, I have shorted them on the PCB as well, and only used a single ferrite bead with a parallel capacitor as a filter between connector and circuit grounds.
+Please ground the case to shield/connector ground only, and avoid having the keyboard case connect to circuit ground.

 ![Schematic of USB Port and protections](img/usb_port_and_protections_1.png)